 For over 400 years, the parish of Gersau on Lake Lucerne formed a sovereign mini-state under the protection of the Swiss Forest Cantons and the Holy Roman Emperor.
 From the purchase of all feudal rights in 1390 to the French invasion in 1798, this rural commune passed its own laws, ran its own jurisdiction and maintained its own militia.
 It even appointed the local priest and wrote its own chronicles.
 Following the defeat of Napoleon, the Swiss were free to return to the old order.
 On 2 February 1814, the Landsgemeinde (communal assembly) decided to restore the independent republic.
 This was short-lived, however, and Gersau became a district of the Canton of Schwyz in 1818.

-I regularly give presentations to groups and societies with historical interests.
-Such visits have taken me to Avon Dassett, the Birmingham Central Area ACTA, the Bishop's Tachbrook History Group (reported in the May 2012, June 2014 and October 2017 issues of the Parish Magazine), the Claydon History Society, the Compton District History Society, a community course on the European Renaissance in Kenilworth, four branches of the Historical Association (Nuneaton / Coventry & Mid-Warwickshire / Chichester) / Winchester), Kineton, the Lenten Breakfast Talks of Churches Together in Balsall and Berkswell, the Lyddington Manor History Society, a day school organized by the Simon de Montfort Society, the Stoneleigh History Society, the Warmington Heritage Group, a local history society conference at Warwick, the Warwickshire Local History Society and the Woodford Halse History Society.
+I regularly address local associations like the Bishop's Tachbrook History Group (reported in the June 2014 & October 2017 issues of the Parish Magazine), branches of the Historical Association (Coventry, Nuneaton, Winchester), Kineton & District Local History Group, the Lyddington Manor History Society, the Stoneleigh History Society, the Warwickshire Local History Society and the Woodford Halse History Society.
 In October 2017, I participated in a panel discussion on the impact of the Reformation hosted by the Warwick Words Festival and, in March 2021, hosted a webinar on the evolution of the 'British Parish'.

-Between 2007-9, I directed the steering committee for "Catholic Warwick", a history of the Warwick parish of St Mary Immaculate written by Ruth Barbour.
-At the book launch event in the social centre in November 2009, I moderated a panel debate involving the author, Canon Edward Stewart, the parish priest; Michael Hodgetts, a historian of Catholicism; and Warwick professors Peter Marshall and Jack Scarisbrick (Photo left: John Mullis for the Coventry Observer; right: BK).
+Between 2007-9, I directed the steering committee for "Catholic Warwick", a history of the parish of St Mary Immaculate written by Ruth Barbour.
+At the book launch event in the social centre, I moderated a panel debate involving the author, Canon Edward Stewart, the parish priest; Michael Hodgetts, a historian of Catholicism; and Warwick professors Peter Marshall and Jack Scarisbrick (Photo left: John Mullis for the Coventry Observer).

-An ongoing initiative is the My-Parish community platform launched in autumn 2012, which allows anybody interested in parish history and culture to upload information on projects, resources and related activities.
+Our public face is the My-Parish community platform launched in autumn 2012, which allows anybody interested in parish history and culture to upload information on projects, resources and related activities.
 In July 2018, we ran an outreach event on 'Parishes & Migration' with our partner church at Berkswell near Coventry and, in November 2020, we took over the Twitter account of the Ecclesiastical History Society.